 - News quiz

 - Discuss reading

 - Receive feedback on first draft of Feature Story 1

-- Guest speaker TBA
+- Writing drill or guest speaker

-Assignment for the following week: Final draft of Feature Story 1; continue work on Feature Story 2 and prepare one-page update on story progress; read selected feature stories assigned in class; write second evaluation of your chosen columnist or editorial page.
+Assignment for the following week: Read assigned feature stories and be prepared to discuss them in class; prepare final draft of Feature Story 1; continue work on Feature Story 2 and prepare one-page update on story progress; write second evaluation of your chosen columnist or editorial page.

 - News quiz

-- Discuss feature stories
+- Discuss reading

 - Writing drill spot-news feature story

-Assignment for the following week: Prepare first draft of Feature Story 2; read selected feature stories assigned in class.
+Assignment for the following week: Read assigned feature stories and be prepared to discuss them in class; prepare first draft of Feature Story 2.

 - News quiz.

-- Discuss feature stories.
+- Discuss reading

-- Guest speaker TBA
+- Writing drill or guest speaker.

-Assignment for the following week: Read selected feature stories assigned in class; write third evaluation of your chosen columnist or editorial page.
+Assignment for the following week: Read assigned feature stories and be prepared to discuss them in class; write third evaluation of your chosen columnist or editorial page.